 Treatment for Pulmonary Arterial Hypertension

 UC San Diego is a hub for advanced therapies for pulmonary arterial hypertension.
-We were actively involved in the clinical trials for all seven currently FDA-approved PAH therapies.
-Today, we remain actively engaged in clinical trials examining new and improved treatments for PAH and other forms of PH.
+We were actively involved in the clinical trials for all current FDA-approved PAH therapies.
+Today, we remain engaged in clinical trials examining new and improved treatments for PAH and other forms of PH.

-UC San Diego pulmonary vascular specialists make use of all PAH therapeutics to match the best treatment for each patient.
-Follow up for patients with pulmonary arterial hypertension are individualized depending on treatment response or type of PH.
+UC San Diego pulmonary vascular specialists make use of all PAH therapeutics in order to determine the best treatment for each patient.
+Follow up for patients with pulmonary arterial hypertension is individualized, depending on treatment response and type of PH.

 PAH Clinical Trials and Registry Studies

-We offer a variety of clinical trial options for appropriate patients.
-Some clinical trials are examining novel targets and other trials are investigating improvements to existing targeted therapies.
+We offer a variety of clinical trials for appropriate patients.
+Some clinical trials examine novel targets, while others investigate improvements to existing targeted therapies.
 If you are interested, talk to your physician for more information on these trials.

 PAH and CTEPH are rare diseases.
-UC San Diego participates in registry studies which are important for rare diseases such as PAH and CTEPH.
-Through registry studies, physician scientists are able to pool data from multiple medical centers to better understand disease progression and outcomes for different therapies.
+UC San Diego participates in registry studies, which are important for better understanding rare diseases such as these.
+Through registry studies, physician-scientists are able to pool data from multiple medical centers to better understand disease progression and outcomes for different therapies.